lavrentius-dev/poteca/README.md

-Poteca app for Android (public resource repository)
+This is the  public resource repository for the Poteca app for Android by LAVRENTIUS.DEV